IPTnet/ipt_connect/README.md

 Notice: this clones only structure of the tournament, i.e. you have an empty table for teams, no registered jurors, etc.

+### How to see modifications in html code after new commit?

+Sometimes change in backend code of product can affect on frontend part.
+We'll see, have affected on pages?

+Dumper - utility for collect all pages

+* Install the requirements `pip install -r requirements.txt`

+* To do dump:
+  * Run `python manage.py runserver`
+  * Run `python manage.py test IPTdev.utils.dumper`
+In terminal you will see path to dump

+* Compare dumps:
+  * Run `python manage.py test IPTdev.utils.diff_html`
+  (Do not need to run server)
+  * Select folders with dump (if you have Python-tk) or input hash commits In terminal you will see path to difference

 ### How to run tests?

 * Run `python manage.py test`